BIGJRA/BIGJRA.github.io/reborn.md

 ## Chrysolia Forest

-Make your way back through Tanzan Mountain and enter the forest.
+Make your way back through Tanzan Mountain and exit at the bottom.
+Enter the forest on the bottom right side of this map.

 **Chrysolia Forest (Main)**